video works

 Textual structures on body fragments as inscriptions on the female body of metaphorical injuries by rape violence are merging into an image of speechless suppression by male supremacy.
 Rape remains as a silent terror and global transgression, as a silent field of unspoken reality, because the afflicted women are broken.

-This video work is created for FemLink The International Video Collage.
+>> This video work is created for FemLink The International Video Collages, on the collage theme of 'Aggression'.

 >>